-“We chose a spot near the pond, we needed a place with earth, air, fire, and water.
+“We chose a spot near the pond because it was where she had died.
+We needed a place with earth, air, fire, and water.
 There’s this secluded place, off the trail that sort of dips down into a gully.
 The wind whips through it and it’s low enough so that water gathers there, not much, but enough.
 There was plenty of earth and we could build a fire.”

-“We all told our parents that we were sleeping at eachother’s houses,” Jill said.
+“We all told our parents that we were sleeping at eachother’s houses,” Jill said with a smile.

-“Luckily none of them bothered to check up on us,” Vanessa said.
+“Luckily none of them bothered to check up on us,” Vanessa added.

 “We parked near Philip’s house and lugged our gear to the ground we’d chosen.
-It was so hot,” Hillary said.
+It was so hot,” Hillary said sounding exasperated.

 “And buggy,” said Jill.

 “But we got everything setup just right,” Hillary continued.
 “We each had our own part memorized and recited it around the fire.
 Nessa had this brush that all four of us had used when we would do each other’s hair, so we had pulled the hair out from its bristles and braided it together, it went into the fire along with a picture of Claire.”